2022 Cardiff Council election: Common Ground Alliance

 In September 2021, Plaid Cymru and the Green Party announced an electoral pact which would see them fielding a joint slate of candidates in Cardiff.
 Neither party had sitting councillors: Plaid Cymru's councillors elected in 2017 had been either expelled or had quit the party.
 In the election, the two parties fielded a common slate of candidates, known as the Common Ground Alliance.
 Of the 70 Common Ground Alliance candidates, 46 were from Plaid Cymru with the remaining 24 from the Green Party.
 The alliance's campaign was formally launched on 24 April 2022.

 In the election, Common Ground won 17% of votes across the city, coming third behind Labour and the Conservatives.
 They won two seats, both in the Pentyrch and St Fagans ward, while the Liberal Democrats returned 10 councillors on a smaller share of the vote.

 The Alliance's elected councillors are Andrea Gibson and Rhys Owain Livesy.

 Candidates by party

+Example of a Cardiff Council ballot paper May 2022.

 A total of 358 candidates stood for the 79 seats on the council, an average of 4.5 candidates per seat.
 Eleven parties or alliances stood candidates, plus two independent candidates.

 Both the Labour and the Conservatives stood the full 79 candidates.
 The Common Ground Alliance and the Liberal Democrats stood in all 28 wards, while Propel stood in 21 wards (75%) and the Trade Union and Socialist Coalition stood in 15 wards (54%).